Contrail Insights Installation for OpenStack in HA

 keepalived_vrrp_interface for each Platform Host which would be used for assigning virtual IP address.
 Details on how to configure this interface is described in the sample_inventory section.

-Installing AppFormix for High Availability
+Install Contrail Insights for High Availability

 - Install Ansible on the installer node.
 Ansible will install

-docker and docker-py on the appformix_controller.
+docker and the docker Python package on the

 # sudo apt-get install python-pip python-dev build-essential libssl-dev libffi-dev # sudo pip install ansible==2.7.6 markupsafe httplib2

 For Ansible 2.3: